 This post may contain references to products from one or more of our advertisers.
 Oh Sweet Basil may receive compensation when you click on links to such products.

-I’m all about simple side dishes that actually taste amazing, and this easy pinto bean recipe is a go-to in our kitchen.
-You don’t need to spend hours soaking dried beans or cooking over low heat.
-Just grab a can of pinto beans, a little red onion, and a few pantry spices, including one you’d never expect.
+I’m all about simple side dishes that actually taste amazing, and these easy canned pinto beans are a go-to in our kitchen.
+You don’t need to soak dried beans or babysit a pot on the stove all day.
+With just one can of pinto beans, a little red onion, and a handful of pantry spices, you can turn a basic ingredient into something truly crave-worthy.

 a photo of a royal blue ceramic bowl full of pinto beans topped with chopped fresh cilantro.